mostafaeweda/military-countdown/README.md

     $ npm install # Install dependency package(s)
     $ cp config.js.template config.js # Copy the config template file

-Fill your twitter credentials in `config.js`
+Fill your twitter credentials and finish date in `config.js`

 You may change the code to fit your finish date and expected vacations